Konvt/pgbar/docs/QuickStart.md

   pgbar::ProgressBar<pgbar::Channel::Stderr, pgbar::Policy::Sync> bar; // use synchronous rendering
 }
 ```
+#### Rendering methods

-No matter which rendering scheduling strategy is chosen, the specific rendering method on the terminal is determined by the third template parameter `pgbar::Region`.
+The specific rendering method on the terminal is determined by the third template parameter `pgbar::Region`.

 This parameter has two optional values: the default fixed-region rendering `pgbar::Region::Fixed`, and the relative location-based rendering `pgbar::Region::Relative`.